MultiSafepay/docs/content/integrations/shopify-deprecated.md

 ## Refunds

-[Full and partial refunds](/docs/refund-payments/) are supported in your MultiSafepay dashboard and backend.
+[Full and partial refunds](/docs/refund-payments/) are supported via your MultiSafepay dashboard and backend.
 You can't refund more than the original amount in your backend.

 ---